Test Environment

 INFO

 When using jsdom or happy-dom environments, Vitest follows the same rules that Vite does when importing CSS and assets.
-If importing external dependency fails with unknown extension .css error, you need to inline the whole import chain manually by adding all packages to server.deps.external.
-For example, if the error happens in package-3 in this import chain: source code -> package-1 -> package-2 -> package-3, you need to add all three packages to server.deps.external.
+If importing external dependency fails with unknown extension .css error, you need to inline the whole import chain manually by adding all packages to server.deps.inline.
+For example, if the error happens in package-3 in this import chain: source code -> package-1 -> package-2 -> package-3, you need to add all three packages to server.deps.inline.

-Since Vitest 2.0.4 the require of CSS and assets inside the external dependencies are resolved automatically.
+The require of CSS and assets inside the external dependencies are resolved automatically.

 WARNING